 - Completed interviews with over 200 senior- and mid-management executives of Fortune 100 clients; drafted white paper based on results circulated to a client base of 1,000 companies

 - Performed cost analysis for five Fortune 500 companies in the IT industry, saving clients an average of $300k per year and generating $20M in follow-on business for the firm

 This is about being as precise as you can.
 Consider using a “selected projects include:” sub-header.
+Include any team leadership on a project basis.
 Remember, it’s better to have two awesome bullets than six boring ones, so it’s fine to omit parts of your day-to-day job.
-Don’t forget tip #2 (quantify) and #3 (results).
+Don’t forget tip #2 (quantify results).

 - Developed and maintained effective pricing analysis data models